 The Directors have considered the resilience of the Company, its current financial position, the principal risks facing the business and the effectiveness of any mitigating strategies which are or could be applied.
 This included an assessment of capital and liquidity over a three-year planning period.
-As part of the going concern assessment, the Company took into consideration the current position of the UK economy including the impact of inflation and increases in the cost of living and concluded there was little impact on the Company itself.
-The Group also took into consideration the risks related to climate change, and also concluded little impact on the Company.
+As part of the going concern assessment, the Company took into consideration the current position of the UK economy including the impact of inflation and increases in the cost of living.
+The Group also took into consideration the risks related to climate change.
 Based on the assessment, the Directors believe that the Company, has sufficient financial resources to continue in business for a period of at least 12 months from the date of approval of these financial statements and continue to adopt the going concern basis in preparing the Company financial statements.